motm-therapy/website/docs/appointments.md

 In order to be considered no longer under the care of a provider at the practice, one must meet at least one the following criteria:

+- A client has notified the provider that treatment has come to an end
 - A provider has notified the client that treatment has come to an end due to sufficient client improvement
 - A provider has notified the client that the provider believes that the client is no longer benefiting from treatment
 - A provider has notified the client that the client's problem is beyond the provider's competency or scope of their license
 - A provider has refused to schedule additional treatment sessions due to non-payment by the client
 - A provider is unable or unwilling to continue treatment for other reasons covered by law and/or their licensing authority

 Former clients wishing to resume treatment should contact their former provider to discuss resuming treatment.
-Former clients that wish to start treatment with a new provider at the practice, may [contact](contact.md) a representative of the practice via email or telephone to receive a consultation with a new provider, (if one is available).
+Former clients that wish to start treatment with a new provider at the practice, may [contact](contact.md) a representative of the practice via email or telephone to discuss the prospect of a consultation with a new provider.